TusharAMD/Puzzlescape/README.md

 It was my first pygame project and loved to build it.

 # What's next for Puzzlescape
 Next I have planned to build more levels like easy difficult and hard which makes the game more challenging.
+And to add score